Public Transport

 The "Scramble" vs. The "System"

-The core difference between a tech-enabled taxi and a modern DRT bus service comes down to data and visibility.
+The core difference between a tech-enabled taxi (the model used by some DRT, on-demand bus providers) and a modern DRT bus service comes down to data and visibility.

 Imagine four people in the same neighborhood all need to head toward the city center at roughly 8:30 AM.